Learning Outcomes

 - Pre-contract enquiries and searches are essential before granting a lease or underlease.

-- Verification of the landlord’s title and authority is required, including lender or company consents.
+- Verification of the landlord’s title and authority is required, including checking charges, restrictions and any necessary consents.

-- Legal encumbrances such as covenants, easements, and third-party rights must be identified.
+- Legal encumbrances such as covenants, easements, wayleaves and overriding interests must be identified and assessed against the proposed use and works.

-- Failure to conduct adequate enquiries and searches can result in serious legal and financial risks.
+- Failure to conduct adequate enquiries and searches can result in serious legal, financial and regulatory risks.

 Key Terms and Concepts